Inequivalent contact structures on Boothby-Wang 5-manifolds: Applications

-\end{defn} The numbers $Q(r,d)$ are connected to the geography of simply-connected symplectic 4-manifolds with divisible canonical class.
+then $Q(r,d)=5$. \end{ex} The numbers $Q(r,d)$ are connected to the geography of simply-connected symplectic 4-manifolds with divisible canonical class.
 The following lemma relates knowledge about the numbers $Q(r,d)$ to the existence of inequivalent contact structures on simply-connected 5-manifolds.
 Here we make essential use of Corollary \ref{cor different contact str} and Theorem \ref{Cieliebak}. \begin{lem} Let $d\geq 4$ and $r\geq 2$ be integers.
-Suppose that either \begin{itemize} \item $d$ is odd and $X$ the simply-connected 5-manifold $(r-2)S^2\times S^3\#S^2\tilde{\times}S^3$, or \item $d$ is even and $X$ the simply-connected 5-manifold $(r-1)S^2\times S^3$. \end{itemize} In both cases, there exist at least $Q(r,d)$ many inequivalent contact structures on the level $d$ on $X$. \end{lem} \begin{proof} Recall that a spin (non-spin) simply-connected 5-manifold has only even (odd) levels.
-Suppose that $d\geq 4$ is an integer and $(M,\omega)$ a simply-connected symplectic 4-manifold with $b_2(M)=r$ and $b_2^+(M)\geq 2$ whose canonical class has divisibility $k=d(K)\geq 4$ dividing $d$.
+Suppose that either \begin{itemize} \item $d$ is odd and $X$ the simply-connected 5-manifold $\#(r-2)S^2\times S^3\#S^2\tilde{\times}S^3$, or \item $d$ is even and $X$ the simply-connected 5-manifold $\#(r-1)S^2\times S^3$. \end{itemize} In both cases, there exist at least $Q(r,d)$ many inequivalent contact structures on the level $d$ on $X$. \end{lem} \begin{proof} Recall that a spin (non-spin) simply-connected 5-manifold has only even (odd) levels.
+Suppose that $d\geq 4$ is an integer and $(M,\omega)$ a simply-connected minimal symplectic 4-manifold with $b_2(M)=r$ and $b_2^+(M)>1$ whose canonical class has divisibility $k=d(K)$ dividing $d$.
 We can write $d=mk$.
-Since the divisibility of $K$ is greater than $1$, the manifold $M$ is minimal, because non-minimal symplectic 4-manifolds contain a symplectically embedded 2-sphere $S$ with intersection number $K\cdot S=-1$.
 By Theorem \ref{Cieliebak} there exists a symplectic structure $\omega'$ on $M$ that induces on the Boothby-Wang total space $X$ with $b_2(X)=r-1$ a contact structure with $d(\xi)=d$.
 Since the symplectic form $\omega'$ is deformation equivalent to $\omega$ the canonical class $K$ remains unchanged.
-By Corollary \ref{cor different contact str} the contact structures on the same non-zero level $d$ on $X$ coming from symplectic 4-manifolds with different divisibilities $k\geq 4$ of their canonical classes are pairwise inequivalent. \end{proof} We define the following purely number theoretic numbers. \begin{defn} For an integer $d\geq 4$ let $N(d)$ denote the number of positive integers $\geq 4$ dividing $d$.
-If $d$ is even, let $N'(d)$ denote the number of odd divisors $\geq 4$ of $d$. \end{defn} The following lemma gives a bound on the maximal number of inequivalent contact structures that can be distinguished with our method. \begin{lem} Let $d\geq 4$ and $r\geq 2$ be integers.
-Then there are the following upper bounds for $Q(r,d)$. \begin{enumerate} \item For any $r$ we have $Q(r,d)\leq N(d)$. \item If $d$ is even and $r$ is not congruent to $2$ mod $4$, then $Q(r,d)\leq N(d')$. \end{enumerate} \end{lem} \begin{proof} The first statement is clear by the definitions.
-For the second statement, suppose that $M$ is a simply-connected symplectic spin 4-manifold.
-Then the intersection form $Q_M$ is even and $b_2^+(M)$ odd.
-Note that $b_2^-=b_2^+-\sigma$, hence $b_2(M)=2b_2^+(M)-\sigma(M)$.
-Since $Q_M$ is even, the signature $\sigma(M)$ is divisible by $8$.
-This implies that $b_2(M)$ is congruent to $2$ mod $4$ because $b_2^+(M)$ is odd for a simply-connected symplectic 4-manifold.
-Hence if $r$ is {\em not} congruent to $2$ mod $4$ then there does not exist a simply-connected symplectic spin 4-manifold $M$ with second Betti number $r$.
-Hence all elements of $Q(r,d)$ are in this case odd. \end{proof}
+By Corollary \ref{cor different contact str} the contact structures on the same non-zero level $d$ on $X$ coming from symplectic 4-manifolds with different divisibilities of their canonical classes, at most one divisibility less than $4$, are pairwise inequivalent. \end{proof} We have the following purely number theoretic definition. \begin{defn} Let $d\geq 4$ be an integer.
+Consider the number of divisors greater or equal to four of $d$.
+Then $N(d)$ is this number plus one.
+If $d$ is even, consider the number of odd divisors greater or equal to four of $d$.
+Then $N'(d)$ is this number plus one. \end{defn} \begin{ex} The different divisors of $60$ are